Optimal trace-distance bounds for free-fermionic states: Testing and improved tomography: Property testing of free-fermionic states

 \subsection{Hardness of testing general mixed free-fermionic states}

-In this section, we establish the general hardness of the free-fermionic property testing problem~\ref{prob:testing}, demonstrating the necessity for $\Omega(2^n)$ copies of the state when no prior assumptions on the state and no restrictions on the set of all free-fermionic states are provided.
+In this section, we establish the general hardness of the free-fermionic property testing problem (Problem~\ref{prob:testing}), demonstrating the necessity for \( \Omega(2^n) \) copies of the state when no prior assumptions on the state and no restrictions on the set of all free-fermionic states are provided.
 The core of this complexity arises from recognizing that the maximally mixed state is free-fermionic.
-This insight allows us to leverage the hardness of identity testing, that is, to reduce the free-fermionic testing problem to distinguishing whether the underlying state is the maximally mixed state or far from it in trace distance, which is a notoriously hard problem.
-The following theorem is essential in our reduction:
+This insight allows us to leverage the hardness of a problem closely related to identity testing~\cite{odonnell2015quantum}.
+The following theorem is essential to our reduction: \begin{theorem}[Hardness of Identity Testing, corollary of Theorem 1.12 in \cite{odonnell2015quantum}] Let \( \rho \) be an \( n \)-qubit quantum state with \( n > 1 \), promised to belong to one of the following two cases: \begin{itemize} \item \( \rho_A = \frac{I}{2^n} \), the maximally mixed state; or \item \( \rho_B \in \left\{ \frac{1}{K} \sum_{i=1}^K U \ketbra{i}{i} U^\dagger \mid U \in U(2^n) \right\} \), \end{itemize} where \( K \coloneqq \frac{3}{4} 2^n \) is a positive integer.
+Any algorithm that distinguishes between these two cases with success probability at least \( 2/3 \) requires \( \Omega(2^n) \) copies of the state \( \rho \). \end{theorem}